Atomic Force Microscopy

 Differential Scanning Calorimetry

 Differential scanning calorimetry (DSC) is a standard technique used to investigate the thermal behavior of polymers.
 With DSC, phase transitions of polymers and proteins can be studied and correlated to the morphology.
 In this lab course, the students will perform DSC measurements of a typical polymer sample to determine the crystallization and glass transition parameters.
-Also, we will demonstrate different calorimetric devices including fast scanning calorimetry with its typical applications.
+Also, we will demonstrate different calorimetric devices including fast scanning calorimetry (see picture) with its typical applications.

 Infrared (IR) spectroscopy is a highly versatile tool in molecular physics with multiple options for refinements, e.g. combining IR spectroscopy with Fast Scanning Calorimetry (FSC) or using grazing angle IR-reflection for interface-sensitive measurements.
 In this lab course, basic hands-on experiments will be provided by measuring the IR spectra of several samples.
 By analysing the absorption characteristics which can be understood as the “vibrational fingerprint” of a polymer, the structure of the polymeric sample can be identified.
 The students are invited to bring their own samples.